Kurt Cobain: Early life

-Kurt Donald Cobain was born at Grays Harbor Hospital in Aberdeen, Washington, on February 20, 1967, the son of waitress Wendy Elizabeth (née Fradenburg; 1947–2021) and car mechanic Donald Leland Cobain (born 1946).
+Kurt Donald Cobain was born on February 20, 1967, at Grays Harbor Hospital in Aberdeen, Washington, the son of waitress Wendy Elizabeth (née Fradenburg; 1947–2021) and car mechanic Donald Leland Cobain (born 1946).
 His parents married in Coeur d'Alene, Idaho, on July 31, 1965.
 Cobain had Dutch, English, French, German, Irish, and Scottish ancestry.
-The Cobain surname comes from his Irish ancestors, who emigrated in 1875 from Carrickmore, a village near Omagh in County Tyrone in Ulster, the northern province in Ireland.
-Researchers found that they were shoemakers, originally surnamed Cobane, and were Ulster Scots people who came from the Inishatieve area of Carrickmore.
-They first settled in Canada, where they lived in Cornwall, Ontario, before moving to Washington.
+The Cobain surname comes from his Irish ancestors Samuel and Letitia, who emigrated in 1875 from Carrickmore, a village near Omagh in County Tyrone, Ulster.
+Researchers found that they were shoemakers, whose surname was originally Cobane, and that they were Ulster Scots people who came from the Inishatieve area of Carrickmore.
+They first settled in Cornwall, Ontario, Canada, before later moving to Washington.
 Cobain mistakenly believed that his Irish ancestors came from County Cork.
 His younger sister, Kimberly, was born on April 24, 1970.

 Cobain's family had a musical background.
-His maternal uncle, Chuck Fradenburg, played in a band called the Beachcombers; his aunt, Mari Earle, played guitar and performed in bands throughout Grays Harbor County; and his great-uncle, Delbert, had a career as an Irish tenor, making an appearance in the 1930 film King of Jazz.
+His maternal uncle, Chuck Fradenburg, played in a band called the Beachcombers; his aunt, Mari Earle, played guitar and performed in bands throughout Grays Harbor County; and his great uncle, Delbert, had a career as an Irish tenor, making an appearance in the 1930 film King of Jazz.
 Cobain was described as a happy and excitable child, who also exhibited sensitivity and care.
 His talent as an artist was evident from an early age, as he would draw his favorite characters from films and cartoons, such as the Creature from the Black Lagoon and Donald Duck, in his bedroom.
 He was encouraged by his grandmother, Iris Cobain, a professional artist.
 Cobain developed an interest in music at a young age.
 According to his aunt Mari, he began singing at the age of two.
 At age four, he started playing the piano and singing, writing a song about a trip to a park.
 He listened to artists including Electric Light Orchestra (ELO), and, from a young age, would sing songs including Arlo Guthrie's "Motorcycle Song", the Beatles' "Hey Jude", Terry Jacks' "Seasons in the Sun", and the theme song to the Monkees television show.